trackman1997/Thrive/BUILDING.md

 ### Other random issues

-For ffmpeg building issues see this
+For other ffmpeg building issues see this
 [windows guide](https://trac.ffmpeg.org/wiki/CompilationGuide/MSVC),
 [all guides](https://trac.ffmpeg.org/wiki/CompilationGuide)